top of page

 Founder Member & Artistic Director Designate

-Byron is a founder member of the Garage Dance Ensemble since December 2011 and in this time has distinguished himself as a dancer and teacher of note.
-Byron was born in Vier Kamp in O’okiep, but he grew up in Eerste River in Cape Town, where he attended high school with Dance Studies as a matriculation subject.
+Byron, a founding member of the Garage Dance Ensemble since December 2011, has distinguished himself as both a talented dancer and a respected teacher.
+Born in Vier Kamp, O'okiep, he spent his formative years in Eerste River, Cape Town, where he attended high school and excelled in Dance Studies as a matriculation subject.

 Byron web pic_edited.jpg